seohyun-hwang/text-editor-java/README.md

 ALPHA STAGE!
-The code contains a few glitches.<br>
+The code contains glitches.<br>
 <b>Description:</b> Implemented in Java: JFrame GUI, character insertion/deletion, cursor-position change (using left/right arrow keys), DoublyLinkedList, word-wrapping, persistent storage.

-Yet to do: bug-fixing/glitch-fixing (GUI-cursor-position after word-wrapping, GUI-cursor-position when saving progress and restarting the program)
+Yet to do: glitch-fixing (misplaced GUI-cursor-position when restarting the program after saving progress), adding features for down/up arrow key, changing the cursor-position in response to mouse actions

 Thank you for your attention.
 ~ Seohyun